Table of Contents

 PVC brackets are resistant to moisture, mildew, rot, cracking, warping, and insects.
 In addition, one of the material’s core components contains the mineral titanium dioxide, which acts as a sunblock to protect the bracket from UV damage.
 Although painting the bracket with acrylic latex paints is highly recommended, there is incredible longevity simply inherent in its core make up.

 While you may choose not to paint PVC brackets, it is highly recommended to take full advantage of the units’ long-lasting and low maintenance benefits.
-In 98% of the projects reviewed by Hardie Boys, PVC brackets are painted to cover the caulking and nail hole putty, as well as to match the color of the house trim.
-The bracket will last much longer if treated with an initial paint job, and the minimal other steps of care and maintenance practices provided by Hardie Boys.
+In 98% of the projects reviewed by HB Elements, PVC brackets are painted to cover the caulking and nail hole putty, as well as to match the color of the house trim.
+The bracket will last much longer if treated with an initial paint job, and the minimal other steps of care and maintenance practices provided by HB Elements.

 Here are the basics of painting in PC bracket best care practices, and why: